A Database for Research on Detection and Enhancement of Speech Transmitted over HF links: Introduction

 This leaves researchers with a dilemma: while artificial corruption of clean data offers the opportunity to provide parallel data useful for network training, real data are ``real'', and artificial degradation can never perfectly mimick true recordings of degraded speech \cite{Heymann18MaskBF}.

 In this paper we present one of the rare cases of a database which offers both, parallel data and real recordings of degraded speech.
-It consists of recordings of \gls{HF} speech transmissions recorded by amateur radio receivers.
-Additionally, the original transmitted clean audio, taken from the LibriSpeech database \cite{libri20}, is available and temporally synchronized to the recordings.
+It consists of \gls{HF} speech transmissions recorded by amateur radio receivers.
+Additionally, the original transmitted clean audio, taken from the LibriSpeech database \cite{libri20}, is available and time synchronized with the recordings.
 This distinguishes this \gls{HF} database from the two most recently released \gls{HF} databases.
-Both the audio data from the entire Apollo-11 mission, which was released by the University of Texas during the ''Fearless Step challange'' \cite{fearless20} and the \gls{HF} data released as part of the DARPA RATS program \cite{rats12} do not offer parallel data.
+Both the audio data from the entire Apollo-11 mission, which was released by the University of Texas at Dallas during the ''Fearless Step challenge'' \cite{fearless20} and the \gls{HF} data released as part of the DARPA RATS program \cite{rats12} do not offer parallel data.

 Amateur radio (abbrev.\ ''ham radio'') is the non-commercial use of radio frequency spectrum by hobby radio operators.
 Regulated by the \gls{ITU} \cite{itu2020}, the service is intended for research purposes, private conversations, and even to provide a means for wireless communication in emergency or disaster scenarios.